railstack/example_with_admin/README.md

 you can check the files to get the details.

-Here we use a javascript package named `axios` to do Ajax requests, and it's easy to handle.
-You can install it by yarn:
+Here we use a javascript package named `axios` to do Ajax requests, you can install it by yarn:

 ```bash
 yarn add axios